-- March The Russian group Novorossia Aid Coordinating Center (NACC), founded around 2014 to back Russian actions in Ukraine, begins receiving funds, according to TRM Labs.
-As of early October 2022, it will have raised just over \$21,000, of which approximately 89 percent is in Bitcoin.
-(TRM Analysis: Crypto Fundraising Groups Supporting Russian Battlefield Efforts | TRM Insights (trmlabs.com)) - March According to TRM Labs, the Interregional Public Organization for the Promotion of the Preservation of Domestic Traditions and Cultural Heritage (MOO Veche), a Russian cultural heritage organization created in 2009, launches a Telegram channel.
-Between now and early October 2022, MOO Veche receives 103 deposits, totaling over \$56,000 in Bitcoin, Ethereum, Litecoin, and USDT on Tron.
-MOO Veche is reported to be one of several Russian-based entities tracked by TRM Labs that uses Bitcoin to raise funds to buy military equipment for various militias in Donetsk as well as Russian regular military forces.
+March 2022 - The Russian group Novorossia Aid Coordinating Center (NACC), founded around 2014 to back Russian actions in Ukraine, begins receiving funds, according to TRM Labs.
+As of early October 2022, it will have raised just over \$21,000, of which approximately 89% is in Bitcoin.
 (TRM Analysis: Crypto Fundraising Groups Supporting Russian Battlefield Efforts | TRM Insights (trmlabs.com))